Sponsored By:

 Attackers and defenders alike are using AI to find new bugs previously missed by humans and machines.
 But even used with good intentions, these techniques can cause more harm than good to product security teams from issues such as overwhelming volume of low quality findings, false positives, and token burn.

-In this workshop, award-winning offensive security researcher Tyler Nighswander will contrast AI-native codebase scanning to traditional methods like rules-based SAST and human pentesting in order to not only find bugs, but also assess the exploitability and severity of bugs in the real world.
+In this workshop, award-winning offensive security researcher Matthew Brahms will contrast AI-native codebase scanning to traditional methods like rules-based SAST and human pentesting in order to not only find bugs, but also assess the exploitability and severity of bugs in the real world.
 He will then walk through actual results in critical open source projects to demonstrate the vast difference in practice between properly implemented AI versus other methods.

 Key Takeaways: